 The actual cholesterol crystals are dissolved during fixation, leaving intra-arterial biconvex ghosts.
 Often, the crystals are missed because the depth of the tissue sample is inadequate.
 If these ghosts are absent, the diagnosis still may be inferred from the presence of fibrinoid necrosis (see the image below) and a foreign-body reaction in tissues commonly involved by atheromatous emboli in a patient with consistent clinical findings.
 Exuberant adventitial fibrosis contributes to vessel lumen occlusion.

 Necrosis of the abdominal wall in a patient with cholesterol embolism syndrome who received anticoagulation.

 Further invasive vascular procedures and anticoagulant or thrombolytic therapies should be avoided.
-If they are unavoidable, downstream protection devices to trap atheromatous debris after stenting or angioplasty are suggested.
+If such treatments are unavoidable, downstream protection devices to trap atheromatous debris after stenting or angioplasty are suggested.

-Surgical therapy, such as aortic aneurysm resection, may be necessary to remove the source of atheroembolic material.
-Stent-grafting may be less invasive method to reduce risk of embolization.
+Surgical therapy (eg, aortic aneurysm resection) may be necessary to remove the source of atheroembolic material.
+Stent-grafting may be a less invasive method to reduce risk of embolization.

 Damaged tissue should be protected and allowed to demarcate for several months.
-Surprisingly, a majority of the damage may recover.
+Surprisingly, a majority of the damaged area may recover.
 Necrotic tissue should be debrided, and establishing vascular access for dialysis also may be necessary.